Total declares force majeure on Mozambique LNG after attacks

 Declaring force majeure implies a weightier suspension and allows Total to cancel contractors.

-Force majeure was “the only way to best protect the project interest until work can resume,” a Total spokeswoman added.

-Mozambique President Filipe Nyusi this month said the government would work to restore peace in the country after last month’s militant attack near the multibillion-dollar gas projects backed by global oil companies.
+Mozambique President Filipe Nyusi this month said the government would work to restore peace.

-The Mozambique government is due to hold a news conference on the situation on Monday morning.

 The LNG project includes development of the Golfinho and Atum natural gas fields in the Offshore Area 1 concession and the construction of a two-train liquefaction plant with capacity of 13.12 million tonnes per annum (mtpa).

-Total is operator of the Mozambique LNG project and obtained a $14.9 billion debt financing package in July to fund its rollout.
+Total secured a $14.9 billion debt financing package in July to fund its rollout.
+On Monday the company said it had agreement from the lenders to pause the debt drawdown.

+It also said it was too early to provide an updated project schedule, though there was speculation among some contractors that the delay could last at least a year.

-Reporting by Dominique Vidalon, Sudip Kar-Gupta and Sarah White; Editing by David Goodman and Edmund Blair
+Reporting by Dominique Vidalon, Sudip Kar-Gupta and Sarah White in Paris, Manuel Mucari in Maputo, Alex Winning and Emma Rumney in Johannesburg; Writing by Dmitry Zhdannikov; Editing by David Goodman and Edmund Blair

 Our Standards: The Thomson Reuters Trust Principles.